jentery/engl391/index.md

 ## Module 4: Games as Activity Systems (Jan.
 31; Feb.
 1 and 3)

-The purpose of this module is to introduce you to the methodologies of activity theory in genre studies and the treatment of games as activity systems.
+The purpose of this module is to introduce you to the methodology of activity theory in genre studies and to the treatment of games as activity systems.

 *Tuesday, January 31st*

 * Please read Bawarshi and Reiff's ["Rhetorical Genre Studies"](https://wac.colostate.edu/docs/books/bawarshi_reiff/chapter6.pdf).
 You should engage this chapter purposefully, too, and take notes as you read.
 Try to put uptake, genre sets, and activity systems into your own words.
 Again, no worries if you find the chapter to be a bit dense.
 We'll distill it in class this week.
 * We'll look to [*The Stanley Parable*](https://www.stanleyparable.com/) to better understand uptake, genre sets, and activity systems and to further engage multiple genres in a single game.

-*Please note that today is the last day for paying second term fees without penalty.*
+*Please note that today is the last day for paying second-term fees without penalty.*

 *Wednesday, February 1st*

-* You revisit ["Rhetorical Genre Studies"](https://wac.colostate.edu/docs/books/bawarshi_reiff/chapter6.pdf) after yesterday's discussion of uptake, genre sets, activity systems.
+* You might revisit ["Rhetorical Genre Studies"](https://wac.colostate.edu/docs/books/bawarshi_reiff/chapter6.pdf) after yesterday's discussion of uptake, genre sets, and activity systems.
 What from Tuesday's class made sense?
 What remains muddy?
 * Using yesterday's discussion of [*The Stanley Parable*](https://www.stanleyparable.com/) as an example, we'll collectively diagram [*Neo Cab*](https://www.fellowtraveller.games/neo-cab) as an activity system.
 Be sure to submit your response to this exercise before class is over.

 *Friday, February 3rd*